TrevCan/trevcan.github.io/articles/hireme.cv.md

 - Spanish (native)
 - French (basic)

+2023: Wendy's Crew.
+6 weeks.
+Summer job.
+	I worked a summer job at a Wendy's in Flower Mound, Texas.
+	I worked the front, taking orders from customers, dispatched orders to the drive-thru and the front, made fries, served drinks, washed dishes, cleaned the store and the fry station.
+Lots of team work and communication to manage multiple orders at the same time.

 2022 : two and a half months.
 Remote.
 Paid internship.
 Junior developer.
 	@ wiringbits [9]
 	I was hired as a junior developer.
 I worked on learning about the Scala